Probing the isotropy of cosmic acceleration using different supernova samples: Discussions

+To determine whether the coordinate distribution of samples would affect the results, we introduce two types of synthetic data sets.

+\begin{description} \item[Type A data sets] substituting the coordinates in the original data set with random coordinates uniformly distributed in the whole sky. $\boldsymbol{\mu}_\mathrm{obs}$ are replaced with synthetic data. \item[Type B data sets] substituting the coordinates in the original data set with random coordinates, but only uniformly distributed in the eastern hemisphere of the celestial sphere.
+Distance moduli are substituted in the same manner as type A data sets. \end{description}

+Using MCMC sampling method introduced in section \ref{sec:methods}, we find the dipoles in type A data sets are uniformly distributed in the whole sky.
+However, the dipoles in Type B data sets tend to concentrate in $(l,b)=(90^{\circ}, 0^{\circ})$, $(l,b)=(270^{\circ}, 0^{\circ})$, as shown in Figure \ref{fig:Union_sim_aniso_coords}.
+Meanwhile, dipole magnitudes are generally larger than it is in Type A data sets, as shown in Figure \ref{fig:Union_simB}.
+This indicates that the anisotropy of coordinates of samples does affect the results of dipole fitting.

+In addition, we generate three kinds of synthetic data sets with specific coordinate distributions, based on the Union2.1 data set.
+The probability density function of the randomly-generated coordinates are proportional to $1-\sin(b)$, $\sin^2(b)$ and $\cos^2(b)$, respectively.
+In other words, the coordinates are concentrated on the south galactic pole, both galactic poles, and the galactic plane, respectively, as is shown in Figure \ref{fig:aniso_coords}.
+Distance moduli are replaced in the same manner as ``isotropic'' data sets.
+The fitted results are shown in Figure \ref{fig:Union_aniso_coords}.

 The spatial distribution of redshifts can be anisotropic, i.e., the redshift of samples in one patch of the sky may be generally smaller than another patch of sky.
-This may also cause influence on fitting results.
-To extract the effects of anisotropy in redshift distribution from other factors, we introduce another kind of synthetic dataset. \begin{description} \item[Type C datasets] shuffle the coordinates in the original dataset, making distance-related data of every sample correspond with a coordinate of another random sample in the dataset.
-Keep the `shuffled coordinates' order unchanged, then substitute distance moduli as type A datasets. \end{description} Using the generating method described above, we can alternate the spatial distribution of redshifts without changing the distribution of coordinates.
-We find that the fitting results of type C datasets are fairly consistent with ``isotropic'' samples, as shown in Figure \ref{fig_Union_iso_hists}.
+This may also cause an influence on fitting results.
+To extract the effects of anisotropy in redshift distribution from other factors, we introduce another kind of synthetic data set.

+\begin{description} \item[Type C data sets] shuffle the coordinates in the original data set, making distance-related data of every sample correspond with a coordinate of another random sample in the data set.
+Keep the `shuffled coordinates' order unchanged, then substitute distance moduli as type A data sets. \end{description}

+Using the generating method described above, we can alternate the spatial distribution of redshifts without changing the distribution of coordinates.
+We find that the fitting results of type C data sets are fairly consistent with ``isotropic'' samples, as shown in Figure \ref{fig:Union_iso_hists}.
 Therefore, the anisotropy of redshift distribution does not cause a significant influence on fitting results.